-Recommendation 42 That government provide sufficient funding, staffing and training to limited or support its newer approaches to child protection work. no progress

-That government provide training for current social workers and recruit individuals with necessary mediation and counselling skills to support the services transformation initiative.
+Recommendation 42 That government provide sufficient funding, staffing and training to support its newer approaches to child protection work. limited or no progress Recommendation 45 That government provide training for current social workers and recruit individuals with necessary mediation and counselling skills to support the services transformation initiative. limited or no progress